Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Leave it training is one of the most important skills you can teach your dog.
 A well-trained and ingrained “leave it” skill means that you can be confident that what your dog eats or engages in within its environment is decided by you.

 In our next post, we’ll move on to teaching the “look at me and leave it” commands in combination.
-Once introduced, you’ll be on your way to better manage distractions and hazards in the environment.
+Once introduced, you’ll be on your way to better managing distractions and hazards in the environment.